 A survivor of the Bosnian war: “The truth must come out” Published: 21 November 2024 Longread Halida Uzunović, a Bosnian war survivor, talks about her experiences during the Bosnian war, especially the harrowing events in Foča that became a byword for brutal ethnic cleansing.
 The former head of the Foča War Victims Association also reflects on her commitment to breaking the silence about these atrocities and to advocating for truth and justice for the survivors and victims, despite their ongoing social stigmatisation and the denial by some political actors that war crimes occurred.

 The EU and Azerbaijan as Energy Partners: Short-Term Benefits, Uncertain Future Published: 5 November 2024 Analysis Azerbaijan has strengthened its energy ties with the EU since 2022, ramping up gas deliveries and articulating ambitions to export renewable energy and green hydrogen to Europe in the future.
 However, the EU’s shrinking gas demand and Azerbaijan’s lack of a genuine decarbonization strategy cast uncertainty on the long-term prospects of this partnership.
-By Yana Zabanova
+Yana Zabanova

 The 2024 Elections in Georgia: descent into hegemonic authoritarianism Published: 29 October 2024 Kommentar The ruling Georgian Dream party won Georgia’s 2024 parliamentary elections by engaging in election manipulation, adopting the classical illiberal-authoritarian playbook.
 The EU must now insist on an independent investigation.
-By Dr. Sonja Katharina Schiffers
+Dr. Sonja Katharina Schiffers

 Migration Policy: European Union Increasingly Outsources Responsibility for Asylum Published: 15 October 2024 Analysis Externalisation is increasingly seen as a lever for solving the EU’s migration issues, yet poses serious legal, ethical and practical problems.
-By Judith Kohlenberger
+Judith Kohlenberger

 Mining Lithium, Undermining a Democratic Future: EU Deal Takes Serbia Further from Europe Published: 30 September 2024 Analyse The lithium deal brings a new quality to Serbia’s foreign policy zigzagging.
 At one stroke, Serbia became a strategic partner and the guarantor for the future of the European Green Deal.
-By Dr. Vedran Dzihic
+Dr. Vedran Dzihic